-- RPRA's 2023 budget includes new and necessary investments focused on: - Front-line staff: RPRA is planning for nine additional front-line staff compared to last year's forecast to meet registrant expectations for assistance in understanding their regulatory requirements and achieving compliance. - IT support: RPRA is planning substantial additional investment in licensing and software, security improvements, and an enlarged managed services team to help ensure the security, reliability and useability of all registry portals. - The investments are necessary because: - The volume of interactions with registrants across all RRCEA programs is higher than expected and increasing. - RPRA's mandate and size have grown over the last five years, with growth accelerating over the past year as we began implementing four new programs: Hazardous and Special Products (HSP) and Blue Box extended producer responsibility programs, and digital reporting services for the Excess Soil and the Hazardous Waste programs. - These new investments will help ensure that RPRA provides the support its registrants need to fulfill their regulatory requirements without undue burden and achieve the regulatory and service delivery outcomes for both the RRCEA programs and the Excess Soil and Hazardous Waste registries. - More information about RPRA's budget will be publicly posted when the 2023 Business Plan is published to our website after October 1st.
+- RPRA's 2023 budget includes new and necessary investments focused on: - Front-line staff: RPRA is planning for nine additional front-line staff compared to last year's forecast to meet registrant expectations for assistance in using the registry and achieving compliance. - IT support: RPRA is planning substantial additional investment in licensing and software, security improvements, and an enlarged managed services team to help ensure the security, reliability and useability of all registry portals. - The investments are necessary because: - The volume of interactions with registrants is increasing substantially in 2023. - Growth has been accelerating over the past year as we have begun implementing four new programs. - These new investments will help ensure that RPRA provides the support its registrants need to fulfill their regulatory requirements without undue burden and achieve the regulatory and service delivery outcomes for both the RRCEA programs and the Hazardous Waste and Excess Soil registries. - More information about RPRA's budget can be found in the 2023 Business Plan.

-2023 RPRA cost recovery target
+2023 RPRA cost recovery targets

-- RPRA's 2023 cost recovery target is approx. \$25.9 M - A detailed budget will be publicly posted in the 2023 Business Plan when it's published to our website after October 1st - Cost recoveries assigned to WDTA program oversight continue to decline year-over-year as waste diversion programs transition to the producer responsibility framework under the RRCEA, resulting in commensurate increases to recoveries assigned to RRCEA programs - Cost recoveries from EPA programs have increased over 2022, with HWP launching in January 2023 and assuming Excess Soil registrants will be required to file notices to the registry starting in January 2023.
+- RPRA's 2023 cost recovery target is approx. \$25.9 M - A detailed budget is included in the 2023 Business Plan - Cost recoveries from EPA programs have increased over 2022, with HWP launching in January 2023 and assuming Excess Soil registrants will be required to file notices to the registry starting in January 2023.

-2023 RPRA cost recovery targets (millions)
+2023 RPRA cost recovery targets (year-over-year)

-Program 2022 2023 Notes Targets for RRCEA and EPA programs: RRCEA programs (Tires, Batteries, ITT/AV, Lighting, HSP, BB) \$12.5 M \$14.5 M Year-over-year increase reflects increase in investments, full amortization of HSP, and BB portals, impacts of interest rate increases, among other things.
-Increase in recovery target for RRCEA programs is partially offset by decrease in recovery target for legacy WDTA programs for many of these materials.
-EPA programs (Excess Soil and Hazardous Waste registries) \$3.3 M \$9.7 M 2023 will be the first year the Excess Soil and Hazardous Waste registries will be fully operational and incurring the full costs of that operation.
-2023 target reflects the IT and registry support needs of Excess Soil and Hazardous Waste programs and includes start-up costs carried over from 2022.
+Program 2022 2023 Notes Targets for RRCEA and EPA programs: • • RRCEA programs (Tires, Batteries, ITT/AV, Lighting, HSP, BB) \$12.5 M \$14.5 M Year-over-year increase reflects increase in investments, full amortization of registry portals, impacts of interest rate increases, among other things.
+EPA programs (Excess Soil and Hazardous Waste program registries) \$3.3 M \$9.7 M 2023 will be the first year both the Hazardous Waste Program and Excess Soil registries will be fully operational and incurring the full costs of that operation.
+The 2023 cost recovery target reflects the IT and registry support needs of the Hazardous Waste Program and Excess Soil registries and includes start-up costs carried over from 2022.
 Total RRCEA and EPA programs target: \$15.8 M \$24.2 M WDTA programs target: \$2.7 M \$1.7 M Cost recovery target for WDTA programs will eventually reach zero in future years once all programs are wound-up.
-Total RPRA cost recovery target: \$18.5 M \$25.9 M The increase in RPRA's total cost recovery target from 2022 to 2023 is due to new investments in front-line staff and IT support necessary to handle new programs and demands of existing programs, increased interest and amortization due to inflation, and an increased contribution to the operating reserve to reduce risk (including cash flow risk) and ensure continuity of service.
+Total RPRA cost recovery target: \$18.5 M \$25.9 M The increase in RPRA's total cost recovery target from 2022 to 2023 is due to new investments in front-line staff and IT support necessary to handle new programs and the demands of existing programs, increased interest and amortization due to inflation, and an increased contribution to the operating reserve to reduce risk (including cash flow risk) and ensure continuity of service.

-RPRA's Cost Allocation Methodology
+Cost Allocation Methodology